 It’s a miracle of some sort that more people didn’t lose their lives, but to the 162 casualties, may they Rest in Peace and may their loved ones find continued grace and healing.

 Below are just a very small handful of the photos I took the day of and in the couple of days that followed.
 This was actually only a few weeks after I picked up my first camera.
 The odds are, unless you’re a longstanding friend, or someone from Joplin, a lot of you have probably never even seen these photos.
-You could definitely say this event is what go me going down the rabbit hole of photography, but more importantly, photojournalism.
+You could definitely say this event is what sent me down the rabbit hole of photography, but more importantly, photojournalism.

 The point of this post wasn’t to drudge up old feelings, but I don’t think I’ve ever really set back and tried to pen my thoughts or my recollections of what happened that day.
 I am glad I did.
 It was eye opening and I, admittedly, got the severe shakes a couple times as I jogged my memory of what we experienced.
 And I also wanted to do this to try and give my many friends who aren’t all that familiar with Missouri, or the May 22nd, 2011 tornado, a bit of insight into where Whit and I come from and what happened on that day.